pranftw/cgpa-calc/README.md

 A Streamlit app designed to calculate CGPA based on the college results.<br>
 <br>
 This version is specifically designed for BMSCE.
-Other colleges can fork this repo to customize the marking scheme.<br>
+Other colleges can fork this repo to customize this according to the marking scheme.<br>